Thursday 19 October 2023

 This is the latest zine from the Aca-Zine series, which is designed to introduce academic thought and analysis, in an accessible way, to anyone interested in the subject matter of the zine.

-The zine is A5 size, has 11 black and white pages, which includes text and images.
+The zine is A5 size, includes text and images and is in black and white, for the hard copy, and colour for the digital version.
 The cover is coloured card (colour not specified).
 Below is further information on the author.

 This zine does what it says.
-Based on the research and analysis of two famous and historical manifestos, and providing a contemporary example created by the author, it will show you how to create your own manifesto on whatever subject.
+Based on the research and analysis of two famous historical manifestos, a modern day manifesto and providing an example created by the author, it will show you how to create your own manifesto on whatever subject.
 Here is the contents page:

-Please note: this is a hand produced zine and, by definition, consequently has its imperfections.
+Please note: This is a handmade zine and, by definition, will consequently have imperfections.

 Sunday 15 October 2023